tytydraco/yessleep/out/The_Witchs_Grave__Part_I_The_Woods.md

 They were crows, dozens and dozens of crows flying towards us, their maniacal cawing so loud that I temporarily went deaf.

 There were so many of them they blocked out the faraway moon.
-They plunged us into absolute darkness, and now deaf and blind, I could only feel their presence.
+We were plunged into absolute darkness, and now deaf and blind, I could only feel their presence.
 Their feathers struck my face.

 A group of crows is called a murder, I thought wildly.